There are a few typical responses when I tell someone that I am ugly.

 The transition to adulthood

-Being judged based on appearance can leave long lasting feelings of inadequacy, loneliness and diminish a person’s self worth even into adulthood.
+Being judged based on appearance can foster long-lasting feelings of inadequacy, loneliness and diminish a person’s self-worth well into adulthood.

 Self-fulfilling prophecies

-Pretty privilege can work as a self-fulfilling prophecy.
-The “halo effect” further pushes the idea that good looks correlate to favorable behavior.
-The halo effect is a psychological term which states that first impressions with a person will affect how that person is perceived.
+The halo effect further promotes the idea of good looks correlating to favorable behavior.
+The halo effect is a psychological concept that suggests first impressions of a person will affect how that person is perceived.

 First impressions can then lead to self-fulfilling prophecies.

-Since ugly people are thought to be less than, they are often treated harshly by others, making them become less sociable.
-Hence, the bias that people have about ugliness equating to being substandard becomes a reality.
+Since ugly people are thought to be less than, they are often treated harshly by others, making them become reclusive.
+Hence, the bias that unattractiveness equates to being substandard becomes a reality.

 The prophecy is, sadly, self-fulfilled.
-This is bad news if you’re chopped.
+This is bad news if you’re not conventionally attractive.

 Here’s some good news

 You don’t have to let your looks limit you.
-In the way self-fulfilling prophecies can make people look down on you, there are also ways to make first impressions that benefit you, no matter what you look like.
+In the same way that assumptions can harm you, they can be used to help you no matter what you look like.

 The most valuable thing you can do if you are ugly is to live a reality of how you want to be seen.
-If you present yourself in a confident, happy and approachable way, then you will be perceived as such.
+If you present yourself in a confident, happy and approachable way, it is more likely you will be perceived as such.

 You can’t help bias, but you can prove it wrong.

 First, focus on the physical aspects of your body such as breathing or counting heartbeats.
-These behaviors bring you back to the present moment; additionally, working to regulate and soothe difficult emotions such as anger or anxiety.
+These behaviors bring you back to the present moment; additionally, they regulate and soothe difficult emotions such as anger or anxiety.

-The second part of mindfulness consists of refocusing your emotions.
-This is done through the acknowledgment of emotions, without feeling judgement.
-It is being able to accept the things being felt, but also being able to move on from them.
+The second part of mindfulness consists of accepting your emotions.
+This is done through acknowledging emotions without judgment.
+Try to accept the things being felt, without allowing them to ruin your day.
+Practice being able to move on from them.

-However, mindfulness is not something that only has to be done in moments of distress.
-You can practice mindfulness daily by writing things you are grateful for and positive affirmations.
+Mindfulness is not something that is only done in moments of distress.
+You can practice mindfulness daily by writing things you are grateful for and positive affirmations in a diary or personal journal.

-One way in which I like to practice mindfulness is to listen to a guided meditation before bed.
-This is usually the time of day in which I feel restless, so calming my body and my mind before bed helps me get good sleep and start the next day in a positive way.
+I like to practice mindfulness by listening to a guided meditation before bed.
+This is usually the time of day when I feel restless, so calming my body and my mind before bed helps me get good sleep and start the next day in a positive way.

 Regardless of what you look like, at the end of the day you choose how to live your life.
 You have to decide if you are going to let other people’s preconceptions of you determine who you are.
 So choose to be optimistic, choose to be confident and choose to be beautiful.